 If you do not know who Kurna Chata are, they are a band specialized in making ethno / folk music, sung in Polish.
 They play with traditional instruments such as the accordion, acoustic guitars, transverse flute, hurdy-gurdy, contrabass and many different types of percussion instruments.
 If that is not cool enough, their lyrics are taken from traditional polish folk songs

-From that moment on, I became a fan of them and of what they do.
-I decided I had a moral obligation to help them spread their music.
+From the moment I discovered them, I became a fan and decided I had a moral obligation to help them spread their music.
 The world MUST know about Kurna Chata!

 To my surprise, their music was not available online, yet.
 I somehow talked to the band into allowing me to carry their digital distribution to online music stores and digital platforms.
 This is how I got involved with them.

 I arrived in Szczecin on Friday, two days before the concert, which gave me enough time to explore the city and learn a lot about their (tragic) history.
 On Saturday, I met two of the band members, the two that live in Szczecin: Maja and Aleksandra, and together, with other friends, went to a Food Truck Festival to eat something.
 What a cool way of meeting new people!